shenzhou05/SRP-Chinese-Translation/Environment-Lighting.md

 Note on reflections :

-Baked reflection probes will render using the baking environment, as this is consistent with your baking settings.
+Baked reflection probes will render using the sky settings used in the Baking sky component, as this is consistent with your baking settings.

-Realtime reflection probes will render using the visual environment, as this is consistent with what you'll see with your game camera at runtime.
+Realtime reflection probes will render using the sky settings resulting from the Volumes, as this is consistent with what you'll see with your game camera at runtime.

 ## Adding your own Sky Type

-Please refer to the Advanced section for instructions on how to add your own Sky Type to HD render pipeline.
+Please refer to the [Customizing HDRP](https://github.com/Unity-Technologies/ScriptableRenderPipeline/wiki/Writing-A-Custom-Sky-Renderer) section for instructions on how to add your own Sky Type to HD render pipeline.